macalinao/sysadmincraft/README.md

 SysAdmincraft is a way to monitor your server through a fun interface.
 To kill a process, just kill a monster!
 Memory management is easy -- you can visually see what processes are taking the most memory on your server.
 No more ps, top, uname -a, etc!
 Just connect to a Minecraft server and start managing everything!

+The plugin also exposes a few commands, like:

+* `/pgrep <name>` -- Takes you to the column representing a process
+* `/ps` -- Lists all running processes belonging to your user
+* `/top` -- Takes you to the "top" of the map and shows `uname -a` and `uptime` output (and memory info if you're on a Mac)

+*Note: This is obviously a joke and is not meant to be used in production (or development, for that matter).
+A judge at the hackathon asked us how we were planning on monetizing it!*

 ## Running

 * Run `sbt test assembly` to create the plugin.